The New York Times seven-minute workout

 For people who prefer to work with weights, the Advanced Seven Minute Workout’ is also available.
 And a free app provides step-by-step instructions and timings for both.

-If neither of these suits you, the NY Times also offers alternatives lasting one minute, four minutes, or ten — plus repeating cycles of just 10, 20, and 30 seconds.
+If neither of these suits you, the NY Times also offers alternatives lasting one minute, four minutes, or ten — and repeating cycles of just 10, 20, and 30 seconds

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.